datopian/playbook/content-writing-and-publishing/README.md

 It is really important to share published content through our marketing channels.
 This lets our clients know what we are up to and is a great way to start attracting more traffic to the Datopian website.
 Please see below for instructions on how to post on each channel.

-## Stages
+## Checklist

 * Inform Datopians that the article is live by tagging @all on the general Google Chat.
 * Make sure that the content has been pushed out through all of Datopian’s marketing channels (LinkedIn, Facebook and Twitter).
 * Update the Content Publication Master Spreadsheet.
-Keep checking marketing channels for any comments and respond to these.
+* Keep checking marketing channels for any comments and respond to these.

 ## Social media